 Knowing how to substitute various ingredients for others can save you a bundle of money on groceries because you will be able to completely eliminate the need to buy certain things.
 I have found that often I can use an ingredient I already have to replace one I would need to buy.
 For instance, I don’t buy taco spice mix.
 Instead I google a recipe and mix spices I already have to make one.
 I don’t buy buttermilk because I know I can mix milk and a little vinegar to make my own.
 I will also substitute a less expensive ingredient in place of a more expensive one.
 If a recipe calls for ground beef but ground turkey is on sale, I might substitute the turkey for beef.

 I first started substituting ingredients when I would try to make a recipe and realized I didn’t have one ingredient.
 I would google “a good substitute for ____.”
 After doing this a few times, I realized I did not need to buy the ingredient I was substituting for in the first place.
 There isn’t always a substitute for an ingredient.
-But by being resourceful and flexible when cooking, you can often save a lot of money.
+But by being resourceful and flexible when cooking, you can often save some money.

 If this is a new concept for you, I’d start by trying to cut just one item off your grocery list each time you go shopping.
 This will gradually build your knowledge of what you can substitute.
 Putting a little bit of effort into this will simplify your pantry.
 You’ll likely have fewer random things on your shelves.